scaredos/cfresearch/README.md

 > My Wesbite: https://projectkyros.com/ (DDoS Protected VPN)

 ## Updated (Privacy Pass)
 Previously, Privacy Pass was abused to bypass the Captcha page for CloudFlare.
 CloudFlare noticed the issue and cleared the issue for Privacy Pass abuse.
+Privacy Pass, being a great help to the community and using tokens recieved from solving one challenge and passing them to new captchas.
+Learn more at https://privacypass.github.io/

 ## Update (CloudFlare Captcha & JS Challenge)
 As of 12/06/2019, nobody has a working CloudFlare UAM or Captcha Bypass